-I dropped my spoon in the coffee I was too much of a boy to drink.
+I dropped my spoon in the strong coffee I was too much of a boy to drink.

 Fern looked around, lowered her voice, "Ezra doesn't know this, but I'm trying to get pregnant.
 I have a leave of absence approaching and before I use a sperm bank, I want to look around, see what qualified donors there are in the field."